JKZuo/Awesome-Travel-Time-Estimation-TTE-ETA/README.md

 | 10 | AAAI 2018 | [DeepTTE] | Geo-Conv, LSTM, Attention, Multitask| [[paper](https://www.microsoft.com/en-us/research/uploads/prod/2018/01/travel-time-estimation-dnn.pdf)] | [[code](https://github.com/UrbComp/DeepTTE)] |

 ## Proposed TTE-models by [DiDi AI Labs] & [Baidu Inc.]
-* DiDi and Baidu, two leading corporations, have each developed models for Travel Time Estimation (TTE) with the goal of improving the efficiency of intelligent transportation systems (ITS), navigation, route planning, and ride-hailing services.
+- DiDi and Baidu, two leading corporations, have each developed models for Travel Time Estimation (TTE) with the goal of improving the efficiency of intelligent transportation systems (ITS), navigation, route planning, and ride-hailing services.
 <p align="center">
 <img align="middle" src="https://github.com/JKZuo/Awesome-Travel-Time-Estimation-TTE-ETA/blob/main/fig_2.png"/>
 </p>

-* DiDi's representative approach was the Wide-Deep-Recurrent (WDR) model in 2018.
+- DiDi's representative approach was the Wide-Deep-Recurrent (WDR) model in 2018.
 This model combines a wide linear model, deep neural networks, and recurrent neural networks to capture both the global statistical information and the local detailed information of a route.
 Later, by integrating Graph Convolutional Networks (GCNs) and attention mechanisms, DiDi proposed the HetETA (2020) and HierETA (2022).
-* Baidu's representative method was the proposal of the ConSTGAT model in 2020, an end-to-end neural framework that integrates traffic prediction and contextual information of a route.
+- Baidu's representative method was the proposal of the ConSTGAT model in 2020, an end-to-end neural framework that integrates traffic prediction and contextual information of a route.
 This model employs a novel graph attention mechanism to fully leverage the joint relationships of spatial and temporal information.
 Subsequently, building upon ConSTGAT, Baidu introduced the DuETA (2022) and GBTTE (2023), both of which have been deployed on Baidu Maps, handling billions of requests daily.
-* **In summary**, DiDi focuses on utilizing a diverse array of features, including route information, traffic conditions, and personalized information.
+- **In summary**, DiDi focuses on utilizing a diverse array of features, including route information, traffic conditions, and personalized information.
 Baidu, in addition to utilizing these features, also places special emphasis on the contextual information of routes, such as the connectivity between adjacent road segments.

+## Open Source Traffic & Trajectory Datasets
+- Here, we have collected and organized #24 trajectory-based datasets that can be used for traffic prediction (flow, speed, etc.) and travel time estimation (TTE/ETA) tasks!

 # Updating~ 持续更新中!